geowithus/csmouse/README.md

 csMouseItems.getSelected();
 ```

 > Please note that you use this function call inside scope that you are working.
-If you want script reference outside scope define global variable for script.
+If you want script reference outside scope define global variable for the script.

 ## Copyright and license